GLOBAL MARKETS-Euro, stocks rise on earnings, solid debt sales

 A composite index of prices in 20 U.S. metropolitan areas gained 0.2 percent in February on a seasonally adjusted basis, Case Shiller said, matching economists' forecasts.

-A separate Commerce Department report showed new single-family home sales sagged in March to their lowest in four months but sales in the prior three months were revised higher than initially reported.
+A separate Commerce Department report showed new single-family home sales sagged in March to their lowest level in four months, but sales in the prior three months were revised higher than initially reported.

+The euro, which had its worst day in a week on Monday, gained about 0.3 percent to $1.3189.

+The U.S. dollar was down against a basket of major trading-partner currencies, with the dollar index down 0.25 percent at 79.218.

 U.S. Treasury debt prices dipped on easing political concerns regarding France and the Netherlands, while investors waited for U.S. debt sales and results from the Fed meeting.